creativetimofficial/soft-ui-dashboard-laravel-livewire/README.md

 * Livewire & Alpine.js integration

 ## Free for personal and commercial projects
 Whether you're working on a side project or delivering to a client, we've got you covered.
-Soft UI Dashboard Laravel is released under MIT license, so you can use it both for personal and commercial projects for free.
+Soft UI Dashboard Laravel Livewire is released under MIT license, so you can use it both for personal and commercial projects for free.
 All you need to do is start coding.

 ## Detailed documentation and example pages
 We also included detailed documentation for every component and feature so you can follow along.
-The pre-built example pages give you a quick glimpse of what Soft UI Dashboard Laravel has to offer so you can get started in no time.
+The pre-built example pages give you a quick glimpse of what Soft UI Dashboard Laravel Livewire has to offer so you can get started in no time.

 ## Table of Contents